errantmind/faf-dns-proxy/README.md

 ## How To Use This (Linux)?

-1. Clone this repository and build it using `cargo +nightly build --release` (or with eBPF support: `cargo +nightly build --release --features ebpf-client-ident`).
+1. Clone this repository and build it using `cargo build --release -p faf-dns-proxy` (or with eBPF support: `cargo build --release -p faf-dns-proxy --features ebpf-client-ident`).
 2. Stop your existing DNS resolver.
 See the next section for an example.
 3. Run the binary with elevated privileges so it can listen on port 53 (DNS).
 4. Navigate to some websites to check and see if it is working.
 You should see resolution information for each website you visit your terminal.
 If you don't, you may need to disable your brower's built-in DNS proxying service.
 This is usually in your brower's network settings and may be called `DoH` or `DNS over HTTPS`.